-(On a related note, if the full extent and impact of your medical complications isn't clear, it's probably not in your best interest to accept an injury settlement offer.
-Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages, because once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that health problems caused by the defective earplugs are worse than you first thought.)
+If the full impact of your medical complications isn't clear, it's probably not in your best interest to accept an injury settlement offer.
+Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages.
+Once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that your health problems caused by the defective earplugs are worse than you first thought.

-If your hearing problems or other health issues have forced you to take time off from your job, or have otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages in a claim over combat earplugs.
-Specifically, you are entitled to compensation for any income you've already lost—and for income you would have earned in the future but now won't—due to your hearing problems.
-In "legalese," an award based on future income is characterized as compensation for the injured person's "loss of earning capacity" or "diminished earning capacity."
+If your hearing problems or other health issues have forced you to take time off from your job, or have otherwise affected your ability to earn a living, you can ask for compensation for that financial harm in your damages claim.
+Specifically, you are entitled to payment for any income you've already lost—and for income you would have earned in the future but now won't because of your injuries.
+An award based on future income is called "loss of earning capacity" or "diminished earning capacity."

 When you file a combat earplugs lawsuit, you're asking the defendant to compensate you for your damages, but you're also taking on the legal obligation to keep those damages to a reasonable minimum.
-The law in most states expects injury claimants to minimize or "mitigate" the financial impact of the harm caused by the defendant's alleged wrongdoing.
-For example, if 3M® (or another defendant) can successfully argue that you failed to get necessary medical treatment when you first began experiencing hearing loss or related problems, and that the delay caused your condition to further deteriorate, your damages award might be significantly reduced.
-This is one of many reasons why it's important to have an experienced lawyer on your side.
+The law in most states expects plaintiffs to minimize or "mitigate" the financial impact of the harm caused by the defendant's alleged wrongdoing.
+For example, if 3M (or another defendant) can successfully argue that you failed to get necessary medical treatment when you first began to experience hearing loss, and that delay worsened your condition, your settlement or damages award might be significantly reduced.